 In July I participated in an AIBL workshop and just enjoyed the hell out of it.
 Even though I’ve been an active learning devotee for most of my career, and thus have been practicing “big-tent IBL” for a number of years, I learned a ton and developed my confidence to go with a full-on, notes-only, student-presentation style analysis course this semester.
 I really can’t recommend AIBL workshops enough.

 One thing that particularly resonated with me was how the workshop facilitators framed IBL in terms of the presence and interaction of four pillars.
-As soon as I heard them, I knew that they were going to be a really useful way to explain my teaching philosophy; as soon as I started writing, a lot of my attitudes and heuristics fell neatly into the framework.
+As soon as I heard them, I knew that they were going to be a really useful way to explain my teaching philosophy (indeed, I have come to think of them as the axioms for my approach to teaching); as soon as I started writing, a lot of my attitudes and heuristics fell neatly into the framework.
 Maybe this will spark some similar thoughts for you in your own teaching practice and philosophy.

 Students engage deeply with coherent and meaningful mathematical tasks.